 Admit it, you're like "Why does this designer take much better photos than me?" when you check our Instagram.
 Here are some of our Instagram secrets:

+- Good framing.
 Look for the best angle.
 Don’t be afraid to stand up or arrange the position of your subject.
 Remove any unnecessary objects that will hinder the beauty of your photograph

+- Use only 1-2 filters.
 Forget about Instagram’s default filters and start downloading third party apps.
 I recommend you use CameraBag, VSCOcam or Whitegram to have a better control over the final look.
 They’re really great third party apps used by both amateurs and professionals.

+- Stick to a theme.
 Choose only what to post such as travel, fashion, breakfast meals, or sports.

-4. Use pretty objects as your props
+- Use pretty objects as your props.

-This is to avoid grainy photos.
+- Use natural light to avoid grainy photos.

 6. Critiques every advertisement they see.